spectrocloud/librarium/docs/docs-content/troubleshooting/enterprise-install.md

 This issue is resolved in Palette releases starting with 4.4.14.
 However, upgrading to 4.4.14 will not automatically resolve this issue.
-If you have self-hosted instances of Palette in your vSphere environment older than 4.4.14, you should execute the following utility script manually to make the Cloud Native Storage (CNS) mapping unique for the associated PVC.
+If you have self-hosted instances of Palette in your vSphere environment older than 4.4.14, you should execute the following utility script manually to make the CNS mapping unique for the associated PVC.

 ### Debug Steps